Recreational & Commercial Boating

 When you apply for a licence OneGov provides you with a Customer Reference Number and a Transaction Number.
 These numbers are displayed on screen.
 You then enter information required for that licence application.
 This information is the same information that you provide if you submit a written application directly to the licensing authority.

 The application information is saved in a database as you enter it.
 You do not need to enter all the information in one session.
 You can access a partially completed application by entering the Customer Reference Number and the Transaction Number.
-The Department of Finance, Services and Innovation does not access your application while it is being entered.
+The Department of Customer Service does not access your application while it is being entered.

 When the application is being entered, all the information you are entering is available to that licensing authority.